KSE: Bold measures are needed as Russia’s oil is slipping beyond G7 reach

 Following Russia’s full-scale invasion of Ukraine in 2022, the EU, US, UK and other allies, imposed sanctions on Russian oil exports, including, the G7/EU price cap, which took effect in December of last year.
 This measure hinges on Russia’s need for shipping and insurance services from G7/EU countries and mandates that such services can only be provided if the oil is sold under $60/barrel.
 Almost a year later, Russia relies on a “shadow fleet” of vessels not owned and/or insured by G7/EU companies for more than 70% of its seaborne crude oil exports, and even where it does use G7/EU services it does in violation of the price cap.
-Thus, it is no surprise that Russia’s export earnings as well as budget revenues from oil are rising again.
+Thus it is no surprise that Russia’s export earnings as well as budget revenues from oil are rising again.

 Bold action is urgently needed to make the existing price cap system work, including investigating transactions, strengthening access to credible pricing information, and maintaining the price cap’s leverage by preventing circumvention via the shadow fleet.
 The Working Paper of the International Working Group on Russian Sanctions details all critical measures necessary to enforce the energy sanctions.
 In the light of the recent findings, we would highlight the necessity of the following measures: